Jitendarkumara/TestingPurposecode/README.md

-1.Added DropdownList to display data in chart according to Mill based 2.Changed code according to Pims table previously data was coming from EMS table (new designing found in 3.new table so code is modified according to this table)
+Here’s your corrected version with improved grammar and clarity:

+1. Added a dropdown list to display data in the chart based on the selected mill.

+2. Modified the code to fetch data from the PIMS table instead of the EMS table, as per the new design in the updated table.

-4.In CCl application modified code to handle error during dysconnectivity issue with server 5.In GP application we got new coil which having 5 zero we handled this changing the procedure 6.we are facing many difficulty due to signal missing in CCL application so we are working to create a new HMI so that user can set or modify according to current coil.
+3. In the CCL application, modified the code to handle errors caused by server disconnection issues.

+4. In the GP application, we received a new coil with five zeros, so we updated the procedure to handle this change.

+5. We are facing multiple difficulties due to signal loss in the CCL application.
+To resolve this, we are working on creating a new HMI that will allow users to set or modify data according to the current coil.

-7.In tube mill application Added symbol as indication so that user can understand properly that PLC is running or not(PLC status)
+6. In the Tube Mill application, added a symbol as an indication to help users easily understand whether the PLC is running or not (PLC status).

+Let me know if you need further refinements!